 Local Laws and Codes

 Housing Maintenance Code (HMC) sets minimum standards for residential buildings.
-Key requirements include maintaining heat at 68°F during day hours and 62°F at night, providing adequate hot water, and ensuring proper ventilation.
+Key requirements include maintaining heat at 68°F during daytime hours and 62°F at night, providing adequate hot water, and ensuring proper ventilation.

 Department of Buildings (DOB) requires regular inspections: